Awaitingprof/Spotify_data/README.md

 ### Data Visualization

 ### Data cleaning
 The duplicate data and blank cells were removed.
-Other necessary cleaning, such as converting the data from upper and lower format to proper format, was done.
-The dataset was transformed from unstructured to structured and well formatted. .
+Another necessary cleaning, such as converting the data from upper and lower format to proper format, was done.
+The dataset was transformed from unstructured to structured and well-formatted.
 Full documentation here : https://ebenezeradebiyi.wixsite.com/laconic-data/post/my-third-data-analysis-project-experience-it-s-getting-better

 ### Data Analysis
-The data was analyzed with Microsoft Excel.
+The data were analyzed with Microsoft Excel.
 Full documentation here :
 https://ebenezeradebiyi.wixsite.com/laconic-data/post/my-third-data-analysis-project-experience-it-s-getting-better